axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/carousel/README.md

 This boolean attribute specifies if the keyboard navigation (left/right keys) should be enabled.

+## Child Elements

+Do not set more than ~100 child elements.
+Because of height calculation the performance will be slow down.

 ## Migration Notes

 You don't have to pay attention to anything for upgrading to newer version.